jkapila/featuregen/docsrc/README.rst

 .. context-begin

-The package is built on Pure python for now. we wuld try to make most features this way.
+The package is built on Pure python using most basic libraries: numpy, pandas, scipy and scikit-learn.
+Would eventually drop dependency on scikit learn.

 .. context-end